Klain brings decades of DC experience to Biden White House | WTOP

 He helped lead Vice President Al Gore’s legal team during the 2000 election’s Florida vote recount; he was chief counsel to the Senate Judiciary Committee (chaired by then-Sen. Biden) during the acrimonious confirmation hearings of Justice Clarence Thomas; and he helped shepherd President Bill Clinton’s nomination of Supreme Court Justice Ruth Bader Ginsberg.

-Jarrett recalls an old Klain mantra that comes into play again as Biden prepares to assume the presidency while Trump continues to openly question the election result and declare, without proof, widespread voter fraud.
+Jarrett recalls an old Klain mantra that comes into play again as Biden starts to assume the presidency while Trump continues to openly question the result of the election and declare, without proof, widespread voter fraud.

 “Ignore the noise,” Klain, then Obama’s Ebola czar, told the White House team as anxiety swirled that the virus was coming to American shores.
 “Ignore the noise.
 Focus on the facts.”